-As of this update...June, 2012...the Indians are again in the hunt, only 2 games behind the White Sox in the Central Division.
+As of this update...June, 2013...the Indians are again in the hunt, only a game or two behind the Tigers in the Central Division.

 Progressive Field replaced Cleveland Stadium, which had been literally falling apart, in 1994.
 It was initially named after the team's owner, Rich Jacobs.
 In the midst of one of the team's greatest eras, the stadium sold out 455 consecutive games over a five year period.
 Here are the stats:

 Surface: Kentucky Bluegrass

 Construction cost: $175 million

 Field dimensions: Left field - 325 feet; left center - 370 feet; Center field - 405 feet; right center - 375 feet; Right field - 325 feet